Quantum Speedups for Bayesian Network Structure Learning: Introduction

 \section{Introduction}

-In the score-and-search approach to structure learning in Bayesian networks, one specifies a score function to be maximized over all possible directed acyclic graphs (DAGs) on a given node set (see \cite{Koller09} for other approaches).
+In the score-and-search approach to structure learning in Bayesian networks, one specifies a score function to be maximized over all possible directed acyclic graphs (DAGs) on a given node set.
 Common score functions---such as BDeu, BGe, BIC, fNML, or qNML---are decomposable: the score of a DAG is obtained by summing up the local scores of each node.
 The local score expresses how well the given parent set for a node fits the observed data, prior knowledge or constraints, and the adopted measures of learning success.
+See the textbook of \cite{Koller09} for other approaches and the survey of \citeauthor{Kitson23}~[\citeyear[Sec.~4.1]{Kitson23}] for descriptions of the scores.

-Decomposability motivates studying a more abstract problem formulation, in which the local scores are treated as the input, effectively ignoring that they originate from particular scoring metric and observed data.
+Decomposability motivates studying a more abstract problem formulation, in which the local scores are treated as the input, effectively ignoring that they originate from a particular scoring metric and observed data.
 This optimization problem, known as \emph{Bayesian network structure learning} (BNSL), can be solved by dynamic programming over node subsets in time $O(2^n n^2)$, thus nearly linearly in the input size \citep{Ott04,Singh05,Silander06}.
 But what if the input consists of significantly fewer local scores, e.g., each node can have at most some constant number of parents---a case relevant in practice?
-Unfortunately, essentially no faster algorithms are known, the base of the exponential bound being stuck at $2$.
+Unfortunately, essentially no faster algorithms are known, the base of the exponential bound being stuck at~$2$.
 In fact, the problem is NP-hard already if the maximum indegree of the DAG is set to $2$ \citep{Chickering95NP-hard}.
-That said, there have been significant advances in heuristic algorithms, which can run fast for many practical instances \citep{Yuan13,Bartlett17}, as well as in parameterized algorithms, which admit improved worst-case time bounds for more restricted problem variants (see \cite{Gruttemeier22} and references therein).
+That said, there have been significant advances in heuristic algorithms, which may run fast for many practical instances \citep{Yuan13,Bartlett17}, as well as in parameterized algorithms, which admit improved worst-case time bounds for restricted problem variants (see \cite{Gruttemeier22} and references therein).